 The oldest of six children, one of Maren's siblings was adopted from Nicaragua.
 Helping those less fortunate than herself is so fulfilling that she traveled to Nicaragua multiple times on mission trips.
 Each time she became more fluent in Spanish.
 While in Nicaragua, she realized what a valuable privilege health care is in the United States.
 All of these experiences are informing her future career as she anticipates the need to connect and communicate with patients, fellow nurses, doctors, and any other medical personnel within the health care facility.
 Maren worked for Duluth Sports Medical as an on-site EMT for sporting events in the area.
 So she has the opportunity to minister to those who are hurting and help them recover.

 She loves to sing in worship praise team and in musicals.
 She had the privilege of singing at Carnegie Hall with her high school choir several years ago.
 She is known for being a diligent worker and team player.
 As an athlete, she competed in cross country, track and volleyball.
 She won state awards with her 4-H demonstrations.

-Maren will graduate this spring with a B.A. in Human Biology from the University of Minnesota Duluth.
+Maren graduated in spring 2018 with a B.A. in Human Biology from the University of Minnesota Duluth.
 She has been named to the Dean's List and awarded for scholastic and community achievements.
 She plans to continue her education in the Twin Cities to obtain a doctorate in nursing practice.